 But here is some info for people who want to become beekeepers after watching this video:

 • I don’t know anyone who would tear open a floor full of bees and expect the bees to be totally okay with it.
-She most likely opened the floor while wearing protective clothing first, the bees were agitated but then calmed down, and then, once she could read the defensiveness of the bees, was able to remove them the way she does in the video without wearing a veil, etc. But maybe the bees were calmed by the smoke and that was enough.
+But maybe the bees were calmed by the smoke and that was enough.
 I’d wear a veil, though.

-• Some southern breeders in the US where she lives have been able to breed what they call a “stingless bee.”
-They have stingers, but rarely sting.
-These are not natural or wild honey bees.
-They’ve been bred to behave this way.
-They’re domesticated bees that escaped from a hive.
-That doesn’t make them wild.
+• The bees in the video are most likely domesticated honey bees that escaped from a hive.
+Some southern breeders in the US where she lives have been able to breed what they call a “stingless bee.”
+The bees have stingers, but rarely sting.
+They’ve been bred to behave this way, if she is indeed dealing with that breed of honey bee.

-• She also talks about “saving the bees” (rarely a good sign), but keep in mind she’s saving a domesticated insect.
+• She also talks about “saving the bees,” but keep in mind she’s saving a domesticated insect, one that in not native to North America.
 It’s not unlike saving a herd of cows that escaped and got lost in a forest.
-(New hashtag: #SaveTheCows.)
 On the other hand, native bees and pollinators, which often do a better job at pollination than the non-native honey bees, are in grave danger due to pollution and habitat loss from urban sprawl.
 They’re the bees that need saving.

 • And one more time with feelings: Honey bees don’t need saving.
 They never have.
 Commercial honey bee operators have lost a large number of colonies over the years, but most are able to replenish their lost colonies through importations and other means.
-Again, native pollinators like bumble bees and ground-nesting bees are in danger because humans keep destroying the places where they live by doing things like ploughing down wild grass fields to build plastic suburbs full of pavement.
+Again, native pollinators like bumble bees and ground-nesting bees are in danger because humans keep destroying the places where they live by doing things like ploughing down wild grass fields and forests to build houses and roads and cities.
 An over-abundance of beekeepers won’t help “save the bees” either.
 I don’t think there is any scientific proof showing that non-native honey bees that compete with native pollinators do anything to help the endangered native pollinators survive.
-Honey bees will never go extinct, but native pollinators are disappearing forever from the face of earth every day.
-It sounds like a dramatic exaggeration, but it’s not.
+Honey bees will never go extinct, but native pollinators are disappearing every day.

-So back to the Texas beekeeper’s video… Feeling great is good, but if popular beekeeping videos like hers could lead people to educate themselves about these topics as well, that’d be even better.
-Much of what she says is well-informed — not the usual kumbaya, out-to-lunch, feel-good beekeeping misinformation that’s promoted by self-anointed “bee whisperers.”
-She’s not just making stuff up to deceive the public and cash in on their gullibility.
-She’s a good beekeeper.
+So back to the Texas beekeeper’s video… If popular beekeeping videos like hers could lead people to educate themselves about these topics as well, that’d be even better.
+Much of what she says is well-informed — not the usual misinformation promoted by self-anointed “bee whisperers.”
 But I can tell you that just because it works in Texas, doesn’t mean it’ll work in Newfoundland.